-- (a) Once semester faculty loads are met per Article, XIII, B., remuneration for extracontractual teaching assignments during fall and winter semesters will be paid a maximum of six (6) contact hours at an hourly rate of \$70.33 in the contract year 2019-2020 and \$71.03 in the 2020-2021 contract year.
-All other extra-contractual teaching assignments will be paid at a flat rate per contact hour of \$52.04 in 2019-2020 and \$52.56 in 2020-2021. - (b) Once semester faculty loads are met per Article XIII, B., remuneration for extra-contractual non-teaching assignments, which occur during the regular contract period, shall be paid at a maximum of 180 hours at an hourly rate of \$40.37 in the 2019-2020 contract year, \$40.77 and in 2020-2021 contract year.
-All other extra-contractual non-teaching assignments will be paid at a flat hourly rate of \$27.49 in 2019-2020 and \$27.76 in 2020-2021. - (c) A faculty member accepting an assignment to teach an independent study, as determined by the Division Dean, in those exceptional cases with no more than one (1) student, shall be remunerated \$300 in 2019-2020 per student and \$303.00 per student in 2020-2021 for lecture classes and \$350 per student in 2019-2020 and \$354 per student in 2020-2021 for lecture-lab classes. - 3.
+- (a) Once semester faculty loads are met per Article, XIII, B., remuneration for extracontractual teaching assignments during fall and winter semesters will be paid a maximum of six (6) contact hours at an hourly rate of \$73.16 in 2023-24 and 2024-25.
+All other extra-contractual teaching assignments shall be paid at a flat rate per contact hour of \$54.14 in 2023-24 and 2024-25. - (b) Once semester instructional faculty and librarian loads are met per Article XIII, B., remuneration for extra-contractual non-teaching assignments, which occur during the regular contract period, shall be paid at a maximum of 180 hours at an hourly rate of \$41.99 in 2023-24 and 2024-25.
+All other extra-contractual non-teaching assignments will be paid at a flat hourly rate of \$28.59 in 2023-24 and 2024-25. - (c) Once the 160 days are scheduled, Professional Counselors and Disability Services Coordinators loads are met per Article XIII, B., remuneration for extra-contractual non-teaching assignments, which occur during the 160-day contract period, shall be paid at a maximum of 180 hours at an hourly rate of \$41.99.
+All other extra-contractual non-teaching assignments will be paid at a flat hourly rate of \$28.59. - (d) A faculty member accepting an assignment to teach an independent study, as determined by the Division Dean, in those exceptional cases with no more than one (1) student, shall be remunerated \$312.09 per student in 2023-24 and 2024-25 for lecture classes and \$364.62 per student in 2023-24 and 2024-25 for lecture-lab classes. - 3.
 An extra-contractual assignment in the nursing clinical, externally funded, and Corporate and Community Services programs is not subject to the provisions of Article XIII, D. 6 and E. 2, except as noted in Article XIII, E. 4. - 4.
-Full-time faculty teaching extra-contractual classes listed in the official College catalog under the 090-299 number sequence but offered through Corporate and Community Services, will be paid at the extra-contractual rates indicated in Article XIII.
-E. 2. - 5.
-Faculty accepting an Early Childhood program extra contractual assignment shall have each of the following classes counted as the designated contact hours when determining total load: ECE 106 counted as five (5) when total enrollment is nine (9) or less and six (6) when total enrollment is more than nine (9), ECE 108, 200, 202 all counted as six (6) when total enrollment is nine (9) or less and seven (7) when total enrollment is more than nine (9); and ECE 206 counted as six (6) when total enrollment is four (4) or less and eight (8) when total enrollment is more than four (4).
+Full-time faculty teaching extra-contractual classes listed in the official College catalog under the 090-299 number sequence but offered through Corporate and Community Service will be paid at the extra-contractual rates indicated in Article XIII, E. 2. - 5.
+Faculty accepting an Early Childhood program extra contractual assignment shall have each of the following classes counted as the designated contact hours when determining total load: - ECE 106 counted as five (5) when total enrollment is nine (9) or less and six (6) when total enrollment is more than nine (9), ECE 108, 200, 202 all counted as six (6) when total enrollment is nine (9) or less and seven (7) when total enrollment is more than nine (9); and - ECE 206 counted as six (6) when total enrollment is four (4) or less and eight (8) when total enrollment is more than four (4).